 Lab Sterilization, Sanitation, and Decontamination

-No matter how hard-pressed you are in the lab, ensuring that your cleanliness and sterilization procedures are up to scratch is essential.
+No matter how hard-pressed you are in the lab, ensuring that your lab sterilization and cleanliness procedures are up to scratch is essential.
 Cloudy media, ruined samples and strange results caused by contaminants are just some of the problems that can be caused by failure to keep your workspace, equipment and samples sanitized.
 And each time it happens it costs you valuable time and resources.
-Here are some of the most common ways to keep contamination under control, and save you a lot of grief down the road:
+Here are some of the most common lab sterilization practices for equipment to keep contamination under control, and save you a lot of grief down the road:

-For quick sterilization of surfaces and equipment, cleaning with a solvent such as ethanol or isopropanol is a convenient option.
+For quick sterilization of lab equipment and surfaces, cleaning with a solvent such as ethanol or isopropanol is a convenient option.
 These solvents work by rupturing the cells and denaturing the cellular proteins.
 The rupturing is caused by osmosis and requires water, which is why diluted rather than neat solvent is used.
 Solvents are good for decontaminating microbes, and viruses, but are not effective against spores or tough enzymes like RNases.

 Autoclaving is a good option for sterilizing solutions and heat-resistant equipment.
 Autoclaves kill microbes by hydrolysis and coagulation of cellular proteins, using intense heat from pressurized steam.
 They do an excellent job of killing microbes, spores and viruses but are only partially effective against RNases and can cause problems with certain solutions containing sugars, phosphates, metals and amino acids.

-The latest option for sterilizing small pieces of equipment is the CoolClave™ Benchtop Sterilizer
+The latest option for equipment and lab sterilization is the Ozilla Ozone Sterilizer

 RNases are ubiquitous, tough enzymes that can cause endless problems for researchers working with RNA, so ensuring that work-area, equipment and solutions used for RNA work are RNase-free is essential.
 The first step is to set aside a dedicated RNase-free work area and regularly decontaminate it.
 This can be done by washing with 0.5% SDS, then RNase-free water and then ethanol and allowing it to dry.
 RNases are very thermostable so autoclaving is not sufficient to completely eliminate them.
 Instead, plasticware should be cleaned with 0.1 M NaOH, 1 mM EDTA and rinsed with RNase-free water.
 Heat-resistant equipment, like glassware, should be baked at 240oC for 4 hours.
 Certified nuclease-free tubes, tips, gloves and other consumables are available and are a worthwhile investment.